Weakness Base Elements

 The product uses a search path that contains an unquoted element, in which the element contains whitespace or other separators.
 This can cause the product to access re...

-The software properly checks for the existence of a lock, but the lock can be externally controlled or influenced by an actor that is outside of the intended sphere of...
+The product properly checks for the existence of a lock, but the lock can be externally controlled or influenced by an actor that is outside of the intended sphere of ...

 The product does not properly synchronize shared data, such as static variables across threads, which can lead to undefined behavior and unpredictable data changes.

-The program obtains a value from an untrusted source, converts this value to a pointer, and dereferences the resulting pointer.
+The product obtains a value from an untrusted source, converts this value to a pointer, and dereferences the resulting pointer.

-The software does not properly verify that a critical resource is owned by the proper entity.
+The product does not properly verify that a critical resource is owned by the proper entity.

 When setting a new password for a user, the product does not require knowledge of the original password, or using another form of authentication.